bartkessels/bartkessels.github.io/_posts/android/create-an-application/2024-02-28-set-up-view-models-with-jetpack-compose.md

 ```

 What has changed is that we instantiate our new view model and pass it into the call to our `Main` composable inside the `setContent` lambda.
 This will display our own composable with a reference to our view model making it functionally the same as before, but allows for separation of concerns just like we want to.

+You might notice that we instantiate the `MainViewModel` using a delegate `viewModel` interface instead of just calling the constructor using `MainViewModel()`.
+This is a method that will either return an existing instance of the view model we specify using generics or will instantiate a new instance [(Google, 2024)](https://developer.android.com/reference/kotlin/androidx/lifecycle/viewmodel/compose/package-summary#viewModel(androidx.lifecycle.ViewModelStoreOwner,kotlin.String,kotlin.Function1)).

 ## Run the application